muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 the sun.
 For Eddington, this radiation pressure exactly balanced with the gravitational forces resulting in our current gaseous model of the sun.
-The gaseous sun had been prevented from collapsing and photons were now produced appropriately in the visible range.[8,9] Thus, Eddington’s gaseous sun was at very high temperatures (millions of degrees).
+The gaseous sun had been prevented from collapsing and photons were now produced appropriately in the visible range [8,9].
+Thus, Eddington’s gaseous sun was at very high temperatures (millions of degrees).
 Yet, this extremely hot object, was surrounded by a very cool photosphere only a few thousand kilometers thick and at a